createanapi-nuget/createanapi-docs/docs/source/mail/dashboard/new-mail/index.rst

 From email of the email.

 ..
-Attention:: Must be a createanapi.com e-mail address.
+Attention:: Must be a createanapi.com predefined e-mail address or a custom domain for an account.